mgreiler/se-unlocked/Transcripts/EP_38_Michael_Feather.md

 create as if they were like alive in a way.
 Right.
 And we get to care about them.
 Right.
 And it's kind of like this way of going, like applying like this anthropomorphic frame to the things that we're working with.
-And some people might say, well, that isn't like a it isn't like a good thing or it isn't a realistic thing, but I find it very useful to come and sort of think of them.
-Think of the systems we work of is basically things that we can foster and care for.
+And some people might say, well,it isn't like a good thing or it isn't a realistic thing, but I find it very useful to come and sort of think of them.
+Think of the systems we work with as basically things that we can foster and care for.
 You know, I think that helps us become better engineers.

-**Michaela:**: [00:05:17] When I was preparing for this interview, I read through the things that you write on your website on the RS seven K website.
-And this is something that I read.
+**Michaela:**: [00:05:17] When I was preparing for this interview, I read through the things that you write on your website on the RS seven K website. this is something that I read.
 I was really fascinated by it.
-Like.
 That the code is in living organism.
 Right.
-Sort of, and, and I thought, well, this, this is true.
+Sort of and I thought, well, this is true.
 Right.
 It evolves, it changes.
  People come in and the levels are their think of Prince there.
 Right?
 So coded I right.
 Looks probably quite different